 - all libraries (including mobile libraries)

-However, it is still important to monitor housing land supply and to collate the information as part of the evidence base for the LDP.
-The Council has therefore produced a monitoring report for 2016 which follows the guidance in TAN1 and contains the Council’s estimates of the number of units likely to be completed in the next five years
+However, the Council is still required to monitor housing land supply and to collate the information as part of the evidence base for the LDP.
+The Council therefore produces an annual monitoring report which follows the guidance in TAN1 and contains the Council’s estimates of the number of units likely to be completed in the next five years.

-The most recent formal published study is the 2014 Flintshire Joint Housing Land Availability Study
+The most recent formal published (JHLAS) study is the 2014 Flintshire Joint Housing Land Availability Study.